markjcorrigan/markjcorrigan-DaveHNewMCVincLogin/README.md

         }
 ```

 A final note:  I have included many of the classes from the Register and Login course into the Framework folder.
 The only change I have made to the Framework was a very small change in the Dispatcher class.
 For that I apologise to Dave.
 I could not figure out a way around it.
-Keep well.
+I have left the original code commented out.
+I will have to rationalize the older classes but that will need to happen at another time.

 Anyway.
 Any assistance (updates to the code via pull requests or discussion) to point out my shortcomings and offer solutions will be greatly appreciated.

+Keep well.

 Mark.